 Check Boxes are special buttons that are either "checked" or "unchecked".
-See picture below.
+See Figure 7: Check Boxes, both a checked and an unchecked one.
 Again, the functionality is familiar from personal computers.

-Check Boxes, both a checked and an unchecked one.
+Figure 7: Check Boxes, both a checked and an unchecked one